dhruvmaindola227/IntelliJCodes/README.md

 # IntelliJCodes
-To see code directly go to src folder.
+To see code , go to first project java -> src -> com folder.